Racism in Australia: Demise of the White Australia policy

-The 1975 Racial Discrimination Act made the use of racial criteria for any official purpose illegal (with the exception of census forms).

-2000s
+Racial Discrimination Act 1975

+Legislation to redress racial discrimination was enacted on 11 June 1975 and passed by the Whitlam government.
+The Act makes racial discrimination in official acts and certain public contexts unlawful in Australia.
+The law overrides state and territory legislation to the extent of any inconsistency.
+It is administered by the Australian Human Rights Commission who can investigate complaints and promote the objectives of the Act.

+Recent Reports

+Underfunding of Aboriginal Medical Service

 A 2003 Paper by health economist Gavin Mooney said that "Government institutions in Australia are racist".
 The paper evidenced this opinion by stating that the Aboriginal Medical Service was underfunded and under supported by government.

+Racism in Sport

 In 2007, What's the Score?
 A survey of cultural diversity and racism in Australian sport conducted by the Human Rights and Equal Opportunity Commission (HREOC) said that "racial abuse and vilification is commonplace in Australian sport... despite concerted efforts to stamp it out".
 The report said that Aboriginal and other ethnic groups are under-represented in Australian sport, and suggests they are turned off organised sport because they fear racial vilification.
 Despite the finding, indigenous participation in Australian sport is widespread.
 In 2009, about 90,000 Aboriginal and Torres Strait Islanders were participating in Australian Rules Football alone and the Australian Football League (AFL) encouraged their participation through the Kickstart Indigenous programs "as the vehicle to improve the quality of life in Indigenous communities, not only in sport, but in the areas of employment, education and health outcomes".
 Similarly, Australia's second most popular football code encourages participation through events like the NSW Aboriginal Rugby League Knockout and the Indigenous All Stars Team.

-2005 UN report
+2005 United Nations report

 The UN Committee on the Elimination of Racial Discrimination in its report, released in 2005 was complimentary on improvements in race-related issues since its previous report five years prior, namely: